Skip to main content

 “What if someone comes back?”
 Kabir asked as he fondled her.
 Laali let out a moan at his touch and shook her head.
 “I know when they will be back, we have an hour.”

 Kabir tasted her as she watched him.
 He then lifted her saree and checked that she was ready for him.
 “Are you sure?
-Your first time should be…” He asked in between planting kisses on her neck and shoulder.
+Your first time should be…” He asked while planting kisses on her neck and shoulder.

 “They will be back soon.”
 She said in a rather cold tone.
 “We can continue tomorrow.”
 She picked up the lungi and threw it at Kabir.